How to Get Rid of Rats

 Electrocution Traps – these are fairly new and are considered the green alternative, compared to rat poison.
 The rats are lured into a chamber and then automatically given a lethal electric shock.

 Asphyxiation – The American Veterinary Association has actually approved this using carbon dioxide for home use.
-When baking soda and vinegar are mixed together, it produces CO23.
+When baking soda and vinegar are mixed together, it produces CO2.
 When these are combined in proper amounts they produce CO2 levels that anesthetize and then kill the rodents.
 You will also need an airtight container to contain the gas and the animal(s).
 CAUTION: This method for producing CO2 can cause a volatile reaction, which may be dangerous to you and loved ones.

 While these methods are considered humane, they still have their own drawbacks.
 Snap traps can result in the rodent being caught by its tail or paw, rather than killing it outright, this results in serious suffering.
 To asphyxiate the rodents the ratio has to be exactly right.

 The truth is, when you’re dealing with a rat infestation- it’s best to call in the professionals and let Seattle’s best exterminators take care of the problem for you.
 We can even help you make sure that they don’t come back.